BCDevOps/mobile-cicd-agent/README.md

 ## Usage

-The API documentation can be built with the following command; the result of building the documentaiton can be found in the `doc/` directory / folder.
+The API documentation can be built with the following command; the result of building the documentation can be found in the `doc/` directory / folder.

 ```console
 npm run build:doc